 The max file size for each file is 31MB.

-LecturePanda allow you to publish your lectures into "Lecture Series."
+LecturePanda allows you to publish your lectures into "Lecture Series."
 Each Lecture Series has a public listing of all the lectures.
 Series can also be configured to automatically send reminder emails about upcoming lectures to participants.

 LecturePanda allows you to create "Lecture Series" where you lectures can be published.
 When you publish a lecture to a lecture series LecturePanda will automatically send reminder emails for upcoming lectures based on intervals that you specify.
 Additionally, each lecture series has a public landing page that displays all the lectures in the series and provides a mechanism for your participant to subscribe to reminder emails.